Tekaiguy/STTP-Workflow/README.md

 This group lets you remove the background of your image, draw and composite a new background, or outpaint.
 If used alone, it uses the loaded image in step 0.
 The 'Refresh' toggle helps overcome a known bug caused by mute conflicts (when the KSampler is muted using the 'Remove Background' function and the group is muted and un-muted, the KSampler also becomes un-muted).
 When drawing a new background, the dimensions are taken from the input image, then the background and input image are composited together.
 The image can be padded while using any of the functions, but is mainly there to allow outpainting.
 Currently, only the entire image can be used as context when outpainting.

-0️⃣ Load an image
+0️⃣ Load an image<br>
-1️⃣ Load a checkpoint, choose image size, and choose CLIP layer skip 2️⃣ Pad the image
+1️⃣ Load a checkpoint, choose image size, and choose CLIP layer skip<br>
+2️⃣ Pad the image<br>
-3️⃣ Choose background removal threshold or enter text prompts 4️⃣ Load LoRAs
+3️⃣ Choose background removal threshold or enter text prompts<br>
+4️⃣ Load LoRAs<br>
-5️⃣ Choose KSampler settings
+5️⃣ Choose KSampler settings<br>
-6️⃣ Compare images
+6️⃣ Compare images<br>

 ### Redraw